AI-Vector-Accelerator/riscv-toolchain-setup-tests/README.md

 ### Toolchain
 The Vanilla GNU Toolchain was used for this project.
 For details about the installation process and shell scripts to complete the process automatically go to toolchain-setup and read the [README](toolchain-setup/README.md).

-### Simulator
+### Verilator Model
 The CV32E40P is currently undergoing verification in preparation for tape-out.
 Part of this verification process is exercising a Verilator model of the processor.
 This Verilator model can be initialized with an arbitrary hex file loaded into memory.
 This model is used to run the example programs.

-Run the commands below to generate the Verilator model of the CV32E40P.
+Run the commands below to generate the Verilator model of the Standard CV32E40P.
+For instructions on installing the model for the verilator model for the Accelerated CV32E40P please the repository [core-v-verif-ava](https://github.com/AI-Vector-Accelerator/core-v-verif-ava)

 ```bash
 sudo apt install verilator